-Copper-Copper Operation The collision of copper ions[5], an intermediate size nucleus, served as an additional comparison measurement to determine the minimum energy density needed to create the strongly-coupled quark gluon plasma.
-The copper beams are expected to be less affected by intra-beam scattering due to the lower charge but this was partially compensated by a significantly higher bunch intensity of 4.5×10^9 ions/bunch available from the Tandem.
+Copper-Copper Operation The collision of copper ions[6], an intermediate size nucleus, served as an additional comparison measurement to determine the minimum energy density needed to create the strongly-coupled quark gluon plasma.
+The copper beams are expected to be less affected by intra-beam scattering due to the lower charge but this was compensated by a significantly higher bunch intensity of $4.5 \times 10^9$ ions/bunch available from the Tandem.
 The higher beam intensity tested new limits for both the fast instability at transition crossing and pressure rise in the warm sections in RHIC.
 For the latter case the newly installed NEG coated vacuum pipes proved to greatly improve the intensity limits.
-As a result a new record peak and average nucleon-pair luminosity of $7.9 \times 10^{31} \ cm^{-2} \ s^{-1}$ and $3.2 \times 10^{31} \ cm^{-2} \ s^{-1}$, respectively, was achieved.
+As a result a new record peak and average nucleon-pair luminosity of $7.9 \times 10^{31}$ cm-2 s-1 and $3.2 \times 10^{31}$ cm-2 s-1, respectively, was achieved.
+The integrated luminosity delivered to the four RHIC experiments is shown in Fig. 5.
+A total of $15 \ nb^{-1}$ (or $60 \ pb^{-1}$ integrated nucleon-pair luminosity) was delivered to STAR and PHENIX each.